 Jon Peterson in "George M. Cohan Tonight!"

 In this web site, you can learn about Deffaa's shows.
 On this home page, we'll touch briefly on various plays; each play also has a page or two of its own.
 Deffaa has crafted musicals celebrating such legends of show business as:

 GEORGE M. COHAN, the original "Yankee Doodle Dandy."
-Deffaa has written no less than six different shows about Cohan, from a one-man show to medium-sized shows, to full-scale musicals, brimming with irresistible Cohan melodies like "Give My Regards to Broadway," "Mary," and "You're a Grand Old Flag."
+Deffaa has written no less than seven different shows about Cohan, from a one-man show to medium-sized shows, to full-scale musicals, brimming with irresistible Cohan melodies like "Give My Regards to Broadway," "Mary," and "You're a Grand Old Flag."
 Whatever size theater or budget you may have, there's a show that will be perfect for you....

 Jack Saleeby and Michael Townsend Wright in "Irving Berlin's America"

 IRVING BERLIN--the most popular songwriter in history.
 No songwriter wrote more hits--or earned more money--than Berlin.
 And no one has dramatized Berlin's life until now.
-Deffaa has written five different shows about Berlin!
-Whether you'd like an intimate show (such as the two-character "Irving Berlin's America," which premiered at the Open Eye Theater), a medium-sized show (the 10-person "Irving Berlin Ragtime Revue"), or a full-scale biographical musical ("The Irving Berlin Story." for a cast of 20, 30 or more players), we have what you need.
+Deffaa has written six different shows about Berlin!
+Whether you'd like an intimate show (such as the two-character "Irving Berlin's America," which premiered at the Open Eye Theater), a medium-sized show (the 10-person "Irving Berlin Ragtime Revue"), or a full-scale biographical musical ("The Irving Berlin Story," for a cast of 20, 30 or more players), we have what you need.
 And Deffaa's written the first published one-man show about Berlin, "Irving Berlin: In Person," which recently premiered at New York's 13th Street Theater.
 The Berlin name--and Berlin songs--are magic!